EtchUK/Etch.uSyncMigrations.BlockListSettings/README.md

 All block list element types are duplicated (with the suffix "Settings") and all block list content is included in both settings and content.

-Once the migration is finished, you can delete properties from the Content Element or the Settings Element, choosing which property one you want to keep in each case.
+Once the migration is finished, you can delete properties from the Content Element or the Settings Element, choosing which property you want to keep in each case.

 How to use: